 IMPORTANT DISCLAIMER: any and all views expressed here are simply good faith views and should not be taken as recommendations or inducements to buy or to sell or to othwise trade in any way whatsoever.

 GENERAL PRECIOUS METALS: If you are viewing on a desktop or laptop the retrospective London afternoon fixes in pounds sterling should display along the top of every page on this MTD website OR if you are viewing on a phone you should see them in pounds sterling by clicking on the contents bars displayed to the right hand side of the site on your phone.
 Metals are traded globally priced in US Dollars so prices in pounds sterling, euros and other currencies are subject to exchange rates.

-GOLD: Fears concerning the US - CHINA situation plus lack of an immediately available vaccine for the CO19 virus firmed the gold price and increased speculation has pushed it to record levels.
+GOLD: a Biden victory has reduced fears concerning the US - CHINA situation plus news of a reportedly effective and available vaccine for the CO19 virus initially diminished the gold price ( probably due to speculators switching funds back to stocks ) but as the reality of the developed world's economy has not yet changed the gold price looks to be recovering at this time of writing.
 Please note that simple supply of and demand for physical gold is often of less importance to its price than market sentiment; there is something of a chicken and egg situation as the massive paper/electronic ( ie. futures, options, derivatives) trade is a huge market factor which might be supposed to be able to serve political & national economic aims apart from commercial interests.

 PLATINUM: the price has risen.
 Platinum coud be substituted for palladium in petrol driven vehicles but the re-jigging of vehicle production to facilitate that change could be expensive and cause a decrease in the two metals price differential and thus negate some or all of the aparent advantage of such a change over for vehicle manufacturers.
 Other than possible hydrogen fuel cell requiremernts there look likely to be new nano-technology applications for platinum.